 circa 100 CE

-General view of Sa'yee Gallery as pilgrims leave towards Koh-i Marwah at the start of Sa'yee.
+General view of al-Masa'a (Sa'yee Gallery, المسعى) as pilgrims leave towards al-Safa hill at the start of Sa'yee.
 According to the Islamic tradition Hagar (Hajara), went back and forth between the two hills of Safa and Marwah in search of water or help, once the provisions were exhausted after Ibrahim (biblical Abraham) left Hajrah and Ismael.
 Hagar travelled between the two hills seven times in search of water before returning to her son.
 When she arrived, she found that a spring had broken forth from where the Angel Jibreel hit the ground with his wing.
 This spring is now known as the Zamzam Well.